elunna/nerfhack-changelog/README.md

 **haste self (level 2)**
 * No major changes from Vanilla.
+* support casters can use this on members of their group

 **confusion (level 2)**
 * Magic resistance no longer nullifies this spell, it cuts the duration in half.

 **protection (level 2)**
 * This is the monster version of the protection spell already available to the player.
 * Provides a temporary magical shield that increases the monster's AC protection.
 * Can be dissipated with a blast of cancellation.
+* support casters can use this on members of their group
 * Ported from EvilHack

 **stunning force (level 3)**